konfiger/konfiger-jvm/docs/index.md

 | public void errorTolerance(boolean errTolerance)           | Enable or disable the error tolerancy property of the konfiger, if enabled no exception will be throw even when it suppose to there for it a bad idea but useful in a fail safe environment.
 | public boolean isErrorTolerant() | Check if the konfiger object errTolerance is set to true.
 | @Override public String toString()           | All the kofiger datas are parsed into valid string with regards to the delimeter and seprator, the result of this method is what get written to file in the `save` method.
 The result is cached and calling the method while the no entry is added, deleted or updated just return the last result instead of parsing the entries again.
+| public void resolve(Object object) throws IllegalAccessException, InvocationTargetException           | Attach an object to konfiger, on attachment the values of the entries in the object will be set to the coresponding value in konfiger.
+The object can have the `matchGetKey` function which is called with a key in konfiger to get the value to map to the entry and the function `matchPutKey` to check which value to fetch from the object to put into konfiger.
+| public void dissolve(Object object) throws IllegalAccessException, InvocationTargetException | Each string fields in the object will be put into konfiger.
+The object can have the `matchGetKey` function which is called with a key in konfiger to get the value to map to the entry.
+This does not attach the object.
+| public Object detach() | Detach the object attached to konfiger when the resolve function is called.
+The detached object is returned.

 ## How it works